yzeng58/TuneTables/README.md

 pip install .
 ```

-All commands should be run from within the `tabpfn` directory.
+All commands should be run from within the `tunetables` directory.

 ```
-cd tabpfn
+cd tunetables
 ```

 ## Datasets